codeandtheory/ypersistence-ios/README.md

 #### Clear

 List of all entities to be erased upon `clear()`.
-Default = list of all entities in the model, which would erase all entities in the database.
+Default is list of all entities in the model, which would erase all entities in the database.
 Returns an array of entity names to be cleared.

 ```swift
 func entityNamesForClear() -> [String]